nasa/cumulus/docs/features/change_granule_collection.md

 ### concurrency

-This configuration defines parallelization to use.
+This configuration defines general parallelization to use.
 Defaults to 100.

 The specific subroutines that run at this concurrency are: